soundpress/RulesOfNYC/docs/c38/index.rst

 *§ 3-17 Parking of Motor Vehicles.* ::

-(a)  No person shall park at the garage at the boat basin or the marina parking lot without a parking permit issued by the Department.
-The Department shall seek to accommodate year-round and seasonal permittees first in providing parking at the facilities.
-At the boat basin, spaces will be assigned first to permittees seeking year-round parking, followed by those seeking seasonal parking, then by permittees who hold kayak permits.
-Non-permittees shall be eligible for parking spaces on a month to month basis, subject to availability.
-If there are more permittees than available spaces, the Department shall maintain a waiting list of the permittees eligible for parking permits, which shall be available upon request.
-Parking permits are issued to the person named on the permits and are valid only for the registered vehicle or vehicles identified on the permit.
-Parking permits are not transferable.
-Any assignment or attempted assignment of a garage parking permit shall result in the cancellation of such permit.
+(a) No person shall park at the Boat Basin Garage or the World's Fair Marina parking lot without a Parking Permit issued by the Department.
+The Department shall seek to accommodate year-round and seasonal Permittees first in providing parking at the facilities.
+At the Boat Basin, spaces will be assigned first to Permittees seeking year-round parking, followed by those seeking seasonal parking, then by Permittees who hold kayak permits.
+Non-Permittees shall be eligible for parking spaces on a month-to-month basis, subject to availability.
+If there are more Permittees than available spaces, the Department shall maintain a waiting list of the Permittees eligible for Parking Permits, which shall be available upon request.
+Parking Permits are issued to the person named on the permits and are valid only for the registered vehicle or vehicles identified on the permit.
+Parking Permits are not transferable.
+Any assignment or attempted assignment of a Garage Parking Permit shall result in the cancellation of such permit.

-(b) No person shall remain overnight in the garage or parking lot or in a vehicle parked in the garage or parking lot.
-The Department may remove or cause to be removed any vehicle which is parked in the garage or parking lot without a current parking permit or without payment of all required fees.
-The cost of towing and storage of the vehicle shall be charged to the permittee or owner of the vehicle and shall be payable prior to release of the vehicle.
-Any vehicle which is unclaimed after thirty days shall be deemed to be an abandoned vehicle and shall be disposed of pursuant to the procedures set in § 1224 of the Vehicle and Traffic Law.
+(b) No person shall remain overnight in the Garage or parking lot or in a vehicle parked in the Garage or parking lot.
+The Department may remove or cause to be removed any vehicle which is parked in the Garage or parking lot without a current Parking Permit or without payment of all required fees.
+The cost of towing and storage of the vehicle shall be charged to the Permittee or owner of the vehicle and shall be payable prior to release of the vehicle.
+Any vehicle which is unclaimed after thirty days shall be deemed to be an abandoned vehicle and shall be disposed of, pursuant to the procedures set in § 1224 of the Vehicle and Traffic Law.